marko-js/marko/docs/components.md

 ### `key`

 A key is a scoped `id`.
-It will generate a unique `id` attribute on the HTML element.
-The ID will be a concatenation of the parent component ID with the provided value of the `key` attribute.
-Keys allow the component to easily access its children.
-Additionally, when updating the DOM, keyed elements are guaranteed to be matched up and reused rather than being discarded and re-created.
+The `key` attribute can be applied to both HTML elements and custom tags for UI components.
+If applied to an HTML element, a unique `id` attribute will be added to the HTML element.
+The assigned ID will be a concatenation of the parent component ID with the provided value of the `key` attribute.
+If applied to a UI component , then the `key` will be used to assign a unique ID to the target component and all of its children (including nested components and nested HTML elements).
+Keys allow the component to easily obtain references to nested HTML elements and nested UI components.
+Additionally, when updating the DOM, keyed elements and components are guaranteed to be matched up and reused rather than being discarded and re-created.

 _input.marko_
 ```xml